mikegagnon/linked-lists/README.md

 #### Base case

-The *base case* is the case that does not invoke recursion.
+A *base case* is a case that does not invoke recursion.
-Write the base case before you write the recursive case.
+Write the base case(s) before you write the recursive case.

 #### Recursive case